haniffalab/webatlas-pipeline/sphinx/configuration.rst

 Running the pipeline requires a YAML parameters file that lists the data to be processed.
 Templates of this parameters file are available in the `templates directory <https://github.com/haniffalab/webatlas-pipeline/tree/main/templates/>`__.

+Optionally, the pipeline can also write datasets (table data, raw images and label images) to `SpatialData <https://spatialdata.scverse.org/en/latest/index.html>`_.

 .. _parameters_file: